Hakimbek/my-java-notes/Var_Data_Oper/README.md

 | float |	0.0f |	4 byte |
 | double |	0.0d |	8 byte |

-### Boolean Data Type
-The Boolean data type is used to store only two possible values: true and false.
-This data type is used for simple flags that track true/false conditions.

 The Boolean data type specifies one bit of information, but its "size" can't be defined precisely.

 ### 2. Non-primitive data types